botble/cms-docs/installation.md

 <a name="requirement"></a>
 ## Requirement

-**We recommend to use MAMP PRO (https://www.mamp.info/en/) instead of Xampp to create develop environment.
-With MAMP, you can easy to add/manage virtual domain like cms.local.**

 - Apache, nginx, or another compatible web server.
 - PHP >= 7.2.5 >> Higher
 - MySQL Database server